Judge Market LogoJudgeMarketUS

 The Wisdom of Crowds: The Theory Behind the Practice

 We have discussed the mechanics.
-Now let us look at why those mechanics produce accurate assessments.
+Now let us look at why those mechanics produce accurate verdicts.

 Hayek and the Information Problem

 Markets solve this problem by allowing each participant to act on their own local knowledge.
 The price that emerges from these interactions encodes the aggregate of all that distributed information.
-This is true for stock markets, commodity markets, and prediction markets alike.
+This is true for stock markets, commodity markets, prediction markets, and reputation markets alike.

 Surowiecki's Conditions

-As outlined in our introduction to prediction markets, James Surowiecki identified four conditions necessary for crowd wisdom: diversity, independence, decentralization, and aggregation.
-Prediction markets satisfy all four.
+As outlined in our introduction to reputation markets, James Surowiecki identified four conditions necessary for crowd wisdom in The Wisdom of Crowds: diversity, independence, decentralization, and aggregation.
+JudgeMarket satisfies all four.

 But there is a subtlety worth emphasizing: independence is the most fragile condition.
-When traders start following each other rather than their own analysis -- herding -- the wisdom of crowds breaks down.
-This is why bubbles and crashes happen in all markets, including prediction markets.
+When traders start following each other rather than their own analysis — herding — the wisdom of crowds breaks down.
+This is why bubbles and crashes happen in all markets, including reputation markets.

-On JudgeMarket, the diversity of figures available for trading helps maintain independence.
-A trader specializing in scientific figures brings different information than one focused on political leaders.
-The breadth of the market encourages specialization, which in turn supports the independence condition.
+On JudgeMarket, the breadth of figures available helps maintain independence.
+A trader specializing in scientific figures brings different information than one focused on contemporary politicians or historical conquerors.
+The roster's diversity encourages specialization, which in turn supports the independence condition.

 Marginal Trader Theory

 This is a crucial insight.
-It means prediction markets can work even with a relatively small number of expert participants, as long as those experts are actively trading.
+It means a reputation market can work even with a relatively small number of expert participants, as long as those experts are actively trading.

 Comparison with Traditional Markets

-Prediction markets share many structural similarities with traditional financial markets, but there are important differences.
+A reputation market shares many structural features with traditional financial markets and with event-outcome prediction markets, but there are important differences.

 Similarities

-- Order book structure.
-Both use the same bid/ask mechanism for price discovery.
+• Order book structure.
+All use the same bid/ask mechanism for price discovery.

-- Market maker role.
-Both rely on market makers for liquidity.
+• Market maker role.
+All rely on market makers for liquidity.

-- Fee structures.
-Maker/taker fees are standard in both environments.
+• Fee structures.
+Maker/taker fees are standard across all three.

 Key Differences

-- What is being priced.
+• What is being priced.
 Financial markets price the future cash flows of a company or asset.
-Prediction markets price the probability of events or, in the case of JudgeMarket, the crowd assessment of reputation.
+Event-outcome prediction markets price the probability of a future event.
+JudgeMarket prices the crowd's current verdict on a real person's standing.

-- Resolution.
-Most prediction market contracts resolve at a specific date with a specific outcome.
-Reputation markets on JudgeMarket are perpetual -- there is no resolution date.
+• Resolution.
+Most prediction-market contracts resolve at a specific date with a specific outcome.
+Reputation markets on JudgeMarket are perpetual — there is no resolution date.
+A figure's price keeps evolving as the public verdict evolves.

-- Information dynamics.
+• Information dynamics.
 In financial markets, insider information creates legal problems.
-In prediction markets, bringing privileged information is exactly the behavior the market wants to encourage.
+In a reputation market, bringing privileged perspective is exactly the behavior the market wants to encourage.

-- Leverage and shorting.
-Most prediction markets, including JudgeMarket, allow participants to hold both long and short positions on the same asset simultaneously.
-This means you can express nuanced views, such as hedging a long position with a partial short.
+• Leverage and shorting.
+JudgeMarket allows participants to hold both long and short positions on the same figure simultaneously.
+You can express nuanced views, such as hedging a long position with a partial short.

 Real Examples from JudgeMarket